CapBurb/Final-Project---Dylan-Burbridge/readme.txt

 Once your game has ended, you can see your score on a list of high scores.

 Have fun and good luck in coding Vegas!
+To begin your game, run the "Final_project" code